Due to Amazon’s business model being weird, Blackout is now available for $1.13. Give it a download, it might be good.

 Angelfall, the day it all changed

 With their high speed and the augmentative qualities of telekinetics, the best way to battle the beast is hand-to-hand, with the ubiquitous sword being more economical than the gun in any case.
-Characters in the novels fight with both in equal amount, one with one in each hand.
+Characters in the novels fight with both in equal amount.
 Personally, I love the mental image of a dragon squaring off against a mech suit with squads of riflemen flanking both.

 The story of the first novel revolves around Steven’s change from child seeking justice for the world to revenge-filled angry teenager, and the repelling of the angel as he invades Cape Town.
 Being South African, it gives me great pleasure to be one of the very few authors setting science-fiction novels there/here.
 I’ve dropped a few hints here and there in Wyvern Diary as to locations and such.
 Between action sequences which I have been praised in crafting and quieter character-driven plot, I hope Wyvern Diary ends up being exciting and wholesome.